InDesign Automation Script

 Stop copying and pasting chapters one by one.
 Select all your Word files, set your page size and margins, and let the script build a fully formatted, print-ready InDesign document automatically.

-Buy Full Version — £29 See How It Works
+Buy Full Version — £29 Download Free Demo

 Everything you need for multi-chapter imports